 - 1. Health & Safety and Equality reps may wish to conduct the review together. - 2.
-You may complete the entire checklist or choose to undertake one or more sections.

-- 3. Ideally, the review should be conducted at the same time every year (i.e., at the beginning of each academic year) - 4.
-Inform the lead for Health and Safety and the Joint Negotiation and Consultation Committee (or equivalent) at your institution about this checklist so that they can assist you with completing the review. - 5.
-Where data is missing (because reps are unable to find the required information), inform the lead for Health and Safety, and your branch committee. - 6.
+You may complete the checklist or undertake one or more sections. - 3.
+Ideally, the review should be conducted at the same time every year (i.e., at the beginning of each academic year) - 4.
+Inform the lead for Health and Safety and the Joint Negotiation and Consultation Committee (or equivalent) at your institution about this checklist so they can assist you with completing the review. - 5.
+Where data is missing (because reps cannot find the required information), inform the lead for Health and Safety and your branch committee. - 6.
 When you have completed the checklist, discuss the results with your branch committee.
 You may wish to include some recommendations or priority areas for attention. - 7.
-Please share your results and recommendations each time it's conducted with the Joint Negotiation and Consultation Committee (or equivalent) at your institution to put pressure on your employer to take action. - 8.
-Please share the results and recommendations of the review each year with UCU including sending your completed checklists to eqadmin@ucu.org.uk.
+Please share your results and recommendations each time it's conducted with your institution's Joint Negotiation and Consultation Committee (or equivalent) to pressure your employer to take action. - 8.
+Please share the review's results and recommendations each year with UCU, including sending your completed checklists to eqadmin@ucu.org.uk.